hkawaji/privatekey_backup_print/README.md

 # Privatekey print

-This is a utility to print GnuPG private key for very long term backup (on a printed material).
+This is a utility to print GnuPG private keys for very long term backup (on a printed material).

 Secret keys (incl. primary and sub keys) are exported as a HTML file